• Skip to main content

 Permanent Portfolio vs. Golden Butterfly Portfolio

-Here’s a backtest from 1978 through July, 2021 comparing the Permanent Portfolio and the Golden Butterfly Portfolio:
+Here’s a backtest from 1968 through March 2026 comparing the Permanent Portfolio and the Golden Butterfly Portfolio:

-golden butterfly portfolio vs permanent portfolio
+permanent portfolio vs golden butterfly portfolio

-I’d definitely take the Golden Butterfly over the Permanent Portfolio.
 Again, I like small cap value stocks, and I don’t want the Permanent Portfolio’s extra 5% in gold.
-To be fair to Harry Browne, we didn’t even know about the Size and Value factors and the glamour of small cap value stocks when he designed this thing in the 1980’s, and even if we did, there weren’t really any products available with which to invest in them.
+To be fair to Harry Browne, we didn't even know about the Size and Value factors and the glamour of small cap value stocks when he designed this thing in the 1980's, and even if we did, there weren't really any products available with which to invest in them.

 Permanent Portfolio vs. All Weather Portfolio